Himsh1216/audio_files/README.md

 ```bash
 python server.py
 ```
 Then open `http://localhost:5000` in your browser and upload a song.
 The app will return a `background.wav` file containing the approximated instrumental.

+## Deploying to Vercel
+Vercel will automatically detect the Python function in `api/process.py`.
+The static `index.html` at the repository root loads the app and sends requests to `/api/process`.

+1. Install the Vercel CLI and run `vercel` to deploy.
+2. Ensure `ffmpeg` is available in your deployment environment (Vercel build step) for audio conversion.